Skip to Content

 (at some time before now)

-Having taken the wrong turn, Geoffrey ended up in a dangerous suburb.
+Having taken the wrong turn, he ended up in a dangerous neighbourhood.

-(before he found himself in a dangerous suburb)
+(he took the wrong turn before he found himself in a dangerous neighbourhood)

 Rate this page